 Best School Districts In Texas

-This objective, fact-based analysis examines the most credible currently available academic performance data for all 1,020 Texas school districts that offer K-12 curriculums to identify the 2019 top school districts in Texas.
+This objective fact-based analysis examines the most credible currently available academic performance data for all 1,020 Texas independent school districts awarded 2019 TEA accountability ratings to identify the 2020 top school districts in Texas.
 Evaluation factors included both broad-based and college-bound student performance measurements.
-Key performance metrics and the most recent Texas Education Agency accountability ratings for all school districts included this ranking analysis are presented on this 2019 Texas school districts rankings page.
+Key performance metrics and the most recent Texas Education Agency accountability ratings for all of these districts are presented on this 2020 Texas school districts rankings page.

 The performance data in this top Texas school districts rankings table can be sorted by clicking on the table headings.
 You also can limit the display to the top ranked districts in a metropolitan area by typing the name of the area in the Search box.

 |2||Eanes ISD||10||96.3||A||94||66.8%||75.4%||59.9%||Austin, Rollingwood, West Lake Hills|

 |3||Highland Park ISD|